LSSI-ETH/plmfit/README.md

 # PLMFit

 PLMFit is a powerful framework designed to democratize the fine-tuning of Protein Language Models (PLMs) for researchers with varying levels of computational expertise.
 With PLMFit, you can fine-tune state-of-the-art models on your experimental data through simple command-line instructions.
 This tool is particularly valuable for laboratory researchers seeking to leverage deep learning without needing in-depth programming knowledge.
-PLMFit also includes SCRUM scripts optimized for Euler systems, ensuring seamless integration and efficient execution of computational tasks.
+PLMFit also includes SCRUM scripts optimized for Euler, the ETH supercomputer, ensuring seamless integration and efficient execution of computational tasks.

 ## Table of contents